yamchips/issue-tracker/Learning-notes.md

 `@layer utilities` means we are creating a custom utility class.
 There are two more options: base and components.
 Base is for resetting styles and setting base elements like `html`, `body`.
 Components is for custom component classes like `.btn`, `.card`.

+### Add loading skeleton to AuthStatus

+Import the custom skeleton and set a width to it when the status is loading.

+`if (status === "loading") return <Skeleton width="3rem" />;`

+I think it's a bit wierd so I use a gray circle to replace it.

 ## Further work

 1. Update the status of an issue in edit issue page